In this guide we’ll take a look at the best toddler sandpits for the UK market.

 What kind of sand should I buy to fill my sandpit?
 Is it worth paying extra for play sand?

 Most DIY shops and large toy shops sell special play sand, and this is the best choice.
 It is often cheaper to buy it in bulk.
-You should never use builder’s sand as it can contain additives and preservatives that could be dangerous for your children’s health.
+You should never use builder’s sand as it can contain additives and preservatives that could be dangerous for your child’s health.
 In addition, builders’ sand can stain clothes.
 You can use also use kiln dried sand, but this is quite fine so doesn’t make the best sandcastles!